golightlyb/tao/README.md

 This is a priority to fix.
 In the mean time a workaround is to exit to menu and re-enter the game, at which point you can refine resources properly.

+### Doesn't work with tutorial (you will have to force quit)

+This is a priority to fix.
+In the mean time, do not play the mod with the tutorial enabled.

 ### Can't sell newly purchased equipment back to spacedock

 Close the spacedock dialog then open it again.
 The sell tab will now be populated properly.